Inclusive $\bar{B} \to X_s \ell^+ \ell^-$ with a hadronic mass cut: Theoretical framework

 For the definitions of the angular observables in the presence of QED corrections, see~\cite{Huber:2015sra}.
 In the following, we work at lowest order in QED.
 The double differential branching fraction is given by

 The angular observables depend on the Wilson coefficients according to\footnote{Interference terms involving the operator $Q_{10}$ are designated by the superscript 0}

 where

 At tree level, the form factors are given by $h_I^{ij}(s,u)=\delta(u)$, so the $q^2$ dependence of the contribution of each product of coefficients to each observable can be understood by setting the form factors to unity.
-The effective coefficients $C_{7,9}^{\rm eff}$ absorb into $C_{7,9}$ the matrix elements of other operators in the effective theory which are proportional to the tree level matrix element of $Q_{7,9}$.
-Including the $\alpha_s$ corrections to the Wilson coefficients would modify the hadronic mass spectrum at a higher order $\alpha_s^2$.
-Such matrix elements in the case of $C_7$ are order $\alpha_s$ and not included.
+The effective coefficients $C_{7,9}^{\rm eff}$ absorb into $C_{7,9}$ the matrix elements of other operators in the effective theory which are proportional to the tree level matrix element of $Q_{7,9}$,